WebAssembly/tool-conventions/DynamicLinking.md

 Functions are directly imported from the `env` module (e.g.
 `env.enternal_func`).
 Data addresses and function addresses are imported as functions that return the address.
-This is because the final addresse of given symbol might not be known until all modules are initialized.
+This is because the final addresses of given symbol might not be known until all modules are initialized.
 These functions are named with the `g$` prefix.
 For example `env.g$goo` can be imported and used to access the address of `foo`.
-In the futre this scheme could be replaced with importing of mutable globals.
+The plan is to replace these with imports of wasm globals (see Planned Changes below).

 ### Exports